numist/numi.st/_posts/2022-04-21-travel-uke/2022-04-21-travel-uke.md

 ![A close-up of the V-wheels and the hand-carved bridge](IMG_1238.jpeg)

-I [crowdsourced the ideal angle](https://twitter.com/numist/status/1210394543301939200) for my tuning pegs ([22.5°](IMG_1171.jpeg)), but using any angle other than 90° means getting creative with how the tuners are mounted.
+I [crowdsourced the ideal angle](https://twitter.com/numist/status/1210394543301939200) for my tuning pegs (it's [22.5°](IMG_1171.jpeg)), but using any angle other than 0° means getting creative with how the tuners are mounted.
 I have no idea how Risa did it, but I was able to get angled flat faces on both sides by boring a full size hole through the body and then gluing a hollow plug back in:

 ![Tuner mounts, the making of.
 Lots of sawdust and sandpaper](IMG_6196.jpeg)